 However, when too much of this sebum is there on the skin, it prevents these dead cells from falling off.
 This swamp clogs the skin pores, prevents the skin from ‘breathing’, and acts as a breeding ground for bacteria, which cause acne, pimples and so on.

 People with different skin types produce different levels of sebum.
 People with oily skin produce more sebum than normal because of overactive sebaceous glands.

 It is normal to have oily skin when you wake up, at the end of a tiring day, or even when the climate is hot.
 But too much production of this oil by the sebaceous glands is not good as we just saw, and that is when skin acquires its oily character.

 Oily skin, in turn, can lead to a host of other skin imperfections.

 How To Tell That You Have Oily Skin

-When you look in the mirror and find that your face is shiny and covered in oil, you have oily skin.
+If you find that your face becomes oily and shiny in a few hours, you have oily skin.

 Why Is My Face So Oily?